 A cloud-friendly and highly scalable SaaS model for network performance monitoring splits the monitoring function from the storage and analysis functions.
 Monitoring is accomplished with the deployment of lightweight monitoring software agents that export PCAP-based statistics gathered on servers and open source proxy servers such as HAProxy and NGNIX.
 Exported statistics are sent to a SaaS repository that scales horizontally to store unsummarized data and provides Big Data-based analytics for alerting, diagnostics and other use cases.
 While host-based performance metric export doesn’t provide the full granularity of raw PCAP, it provides a highly scalable and cost-effective method for ubiquitously gathering, retaining and analyzing key performance data, and thus complements PCAP.

 Kentik offers the industry’s only Big Data-based, SaaS NPM solution that integrates nProbe host agent performance metrics and billions of NetFlow, sFlow, IPFIX, BGP records matched with geolocation data.
-See the Kentik NPM solution brief to get an overview, read the blog post to see how it works, or start a free trial to try it yourself.
+See the Kentik NPM solution brief to get an overview or start a free trial to try it yourself.